SomeoneWeird/railgun-js/README.md

 This is as much for me as for everyone else:

 - ~~Job weighting / bidding system - allow client to filter out unsuitable hosts using a range of metrics (service version, host cpu free, host ram free etc.)~~
-- automatically find available ports for services if not specified (client pulls port from etcd anyway)
+- ~~automatically find available ports for services if not specified (client pulls port from etcd anyway)~~
+- Metrics tracking
+- Healthchecks

 API Documentation
 ------------